Spiritual Direction at the Norbertine Center for Spirituality

 - help you recognize the presence of God in your everyday life.

 - attend to their own spiritual and professional growth.

 The average meeting time for spiritual direction is once a month for one hour.
 Some people prefer to meet more frequently; others prefer to meet less often.
 The frequency is something you decide with your spiritual director.

 7. Is there a monetary fee?

 The suggested fee is $40 per session.
+Please note: as of July 1, 2019 a donation of $50 is suggested.
 However, money is not meant to be an obstacle on the spiritual direction journey.
 Anyone who seeks spiritual direction should be able to receive it.
 The Norbertine Center for Spirituality will accept a donation within your means should you be unable to pay the suggested fee.